Courseiva

 ignore_errors would continue regardless of health, making the situation worse.

-• Use the 'throttle' keyword with a rolling update strategy that includes a post-task health check and set max_fail_percentage to a value that aborts if the healthy node count drops below 8.
+• Use a rolling update strategy with serial: 2 and a post-task health check, and set max_fail_percentage to abort the play if the healthy node count drops below 8.

 Why this is correct